richardmleggett/nextclip/examples/ReadMe.md

 2. Inside the reference directory: the S. coelicolor reference, from https://www.ebi.ac.uk/ena/data/view/AL645882.
 3. Inside the configure directory, LIB468.txt is a parameters file for passing to the NextClip pipeline.

-Please be aware that the data is a much reduced subset of a full library, so results may have a few quirks.
+Please be aware that the data is a much reduced subset of a full library, so results may have a few quirks (for example, only one PE alignment in range for category A resulting in an unusual graph).
 This is just intended as an illustration of how to use the tool.

 #Running NextClip standalone#